Council house right to buy

 Your landlord's response

-Your landlord must write and let you know if you have the right to buy.
+Your landlord must write and let you know if you have the right to buy or right to acquire.
 They must do this within:

 4 weeks if you've been their tenant for more than 3 years